-- Online clinic requests are due on February 10th by 4 pm.
+- Online clinic requests for Spring 2015 school internships and adult internships are due on September 8th by 4 pm.
 (The request form can be found at http://www.sfsu.edu/~comdis/Clinic_Requests.html).
 Please be sure to click the submit button at the end, or we won't receive your request!

 In addition to your advisors and fellow students, the electronic CD Advising Manuals are an excellent and indispensable source of information.
 They contain explanations of all the program requirements, course descriptions, suggested course sequences, links to paperwork, and more.
 Even if you don't feel compelled to read it from cover to cover (which we highly recommend you do at least once, preferably in your first semester), you will find it a useful reference.
 When a question arises, go to your manual as a first step.

 The CD graduate program was designed to be completed in a sequential manner.
 The following roadmaps have been provided to assist students with program planning.

 For students who have completed all of the prerequisite courses to begin the graduate sequence, here are two options – or roadmaps – for completing coursework and internships.
 Approximately half of the students will be assigned to sequence A and the other half to sequence B. Students following sequence A will complete their school internship before their medical internship, and the reverse is true for students in sequence B. The purpose of these assignments is simply to ease internship placements, so that there can be an equal number of students at school and medical internships at any given time.
 Assignment is arbitrary and there is no advantage of one sequence over the other.

 - Roadmap A: School internship first (Download Roadmap A)

 - Roadmap B: Medical internship first (Download Roadmap B)